 In Turkish culture, ‘Asure’ is the symbol of diversity and friendship.
 When we make this dessert, we make it in high quantities to share with our friends and neighbors.
-According to the legend; when the food supplies have started to finish in the Noah’s ark, Noah decided to put all the remaining food stocks into a one pot and cook it to keep all passengers in the ark well-fed until the ark reaches to the Mount Ararat in eastern Turkey.
+According to the legend; when the food supplies have started to finish in Noah’s ark, Noah decided to put all the remaining food stocks into a one-pot and cook it to keep all passengers in the ark well-fed until the ark reaches Mount Ararat in eastern Turkey.

 The Story of Asura

-According to the hearsay; during the Prophet Mohammad’s journey to the Medina with his followers, they saw a group of Jewish people were fasting.
+According to the hearsay; during the Prophet Mohammad’s journey to the Medina with his followers, they saw a group of Jewish people was fasting.
 When Prophet Muhammad asked them to learn why they were fasting for, they answered him that they were fasting for to remember the day when Moses was saved them from the Egyptians.

-After this, Prophet Mohammad thought that Muslims should do the same because Moses is considered as a Prophet in the Islamic faith and it was declared that Muslims should practice fasting in the tenth day of the month of Muharram.
+After this, Prophet Mohammad thought that Muslims should do the same because Moses is considered a prophet in the Islamic faith and it was declared that Muslims should practice fasting on the tenth day of the month of Muharram.
 Once the Islamic faith has started to spread and grow rapidly, Prophet Muhammad has declared the ‘Ramadan’ as the fasting month for Muslims.
-After Ramadan has declared as fasting month, Asura celebration was left as a voluntary observance.
+After Ramadan has declared as a fasting month, the Asura celebration was left as a voluntary observance.
 Today, Muslims are still fasting on this day.

 Where to eat Asure?